How to Install a Water Heater Yourself Quick and Simple (With Pictures)

 - No fires!

 - Leak check.
-Once you turn the gas back on, leak check it by using either a store bought product like Big Blue or even a thin application of dish soap.
-If the bubble up on you, you have a leak and need to shut the valve again until the leak is repaired.
+Once you turn the gas back on, leak check it by using either a store bought leak detector solution or even a thin application of dish soap.
+If it bubbles up on you, you have a leak and need to shut the valve again until the leak is repaired.
+I like this .
+It makes even minor leaks very obvious—great for peace of mind.
+Camco Leak Detector Spray

 - Bleed the line.
 Now that you've opened the gas line, air has gotten in there and needs to be removed.
 You should bleed the line at the "dirt leg".
 (See terms) You do this once all the gas line is connected.